Make Every Word Count: Adaptive BA with Fewer Words: Adaptive Weak BA

 \end{proof}

 Each phase is composed of a constant number of all--to--leader and leader--to--all rounds.
 Thus, it incurs $O(n)$ words.
-Potentially, there are $t+1$ phases.
-However, by Lemma~\ref{lemma:early_decision} once a correct leader invokes $invokePhase()$ and the number of actual failures is $f<\frac{n-t-1}{2}$, all correct processes decide by the end of that phase.
-Since correct leaders that had already decided do not invoke their phases, the number of invoked phases depends on $f$ itself.
+Potentially, there are $n$ phases.
+However, a lemma in Appendix~\ref{weak_ba_correct} proves that once a correct leader invokes $invokePhase()$ and the number of actual failures is $f<\frac{n-t-1}{2}$, all correct processes decide by the end of that phase.
+Since correct leaders that had already decided do not invoke their phases (their phases are silent), the number of invoked phases depends on $f$ itself.
 Thus, all phases combined send $O(n(f+1))$ words.

-After $t+1$ invokePhase invocations end, help request messages are sent only by correct processes that did not decide.
-By Lemma~\ref{lemma:early_decision}, it happens only if $f>\frac{n-t-1}{2}$.
+After $n$ invokePhase invocations end, help request messages are sent only by correct processes that did not decide.
+By the above-mentioned lemma, it happens only if $f>\frac{n-t-1}{2}$.
 In this case, $f=\Theta(n)$ and since $t=\Theta(n)$ it holds that $O(nf)=O(n^2)$.
 Correct processes that decide by this point answer directly to whoever sent them help requests, without affecting the asymptotic complexity.
 If some correct process receives a $\fb$ certificate, another all-to-all round is added, keeping the complexity $O(n^2)$.
 All other communication costs are incurred in the fallback algorithm, whose complexity is also $O(n^2)$.